 Construction sites and oilfields are dangerous places.
 The first recourse for injured workers is the workers’ compensation system.
 However, damages from a serious injury or death may far exceed the benefits available from workers’ compensation.

-At the Cederberg Law Firm, personal injury attorneys Jim and Luke Cederberg handle third party construction site or oilfield injury claims for people in Colorado.
-To learn more about your case, contact their office in Boulder for a free consultation about your oilfield or construction site accident.
+At Cederberg Law, Boulder Personal Injury Attorney Luke Cederberg handles third-party construction site or oilfield injury claims for people in Colorado.
+To learn more about your case, contact Cederberg Law in Boulder for a free consultation about your oilfield or construction site accident.

 Getting Beyond the Workers’ Compensation System for Colorado Residents